The Ultimate Guide to Palm Oil Free, Vegan Milk

 WestSoy's organic and organic unsweetened.
 All of Pacific's soy products: Ultra Soy, Select Soy, and Soy.
 All of SoDelicious' coconut and cashew milks contain Vitamin A acetate instead of palmitate.
 While Suzie's makes oat and quinoa milk, only the tiger nut variety is POF.
-Milkadamia and Califia's barista-quality milks are the only palm-oil free varities that they offer.
+Milkadamia's barista-quality milks is the only palm oil free varities that they offer.

 Basically, the FDA knows that you’re not pouring eggnog-flavored milk in your cereal everyday—probably just a couple days a year—so they don’t bother to fortify said milk artificially.

 Try making your own milk at home.
 Soy is probably the best choice, considering cost and nutritive value.
 Then rice, almond, and the other nuts and seeds.
 If it can be soaked and blended, you can probably make a drink out of it.